Chocolate Dessert Board

 We have a group of dear friends and neighbors and we get together right before the holidays to celebrate.
 To shake things up from our usual routine of going out to dinner, we decided to meet at our house and all pitch in heavy appetizers.
 The more casual atmosphere makes it more conducive to conversation, and no one has to do all the cooking!

 But I knew I’d have to have something luscious and sweet to end our meal.
 And at our house, chocolate is always at the top of that list!
 You’ve seen those beautiful cheeseboards all over social media, so why not a chocolate dessert board as a unique way to offer sweets to our guests?
-Plus, including exquisite, top of the line chocolates will elicit questions and begin conversations.
+Plus, including exquisite, top-of-the-line chocolates will elicit questions and begin conversations.

 How to Make a Chocolate Dessert Board

-Quality chocolate is a given when creating a chocolate dessert board and that’s why I turned to Cémoi, the French chocolate experts.
+- Adding premium chocolates is a given when creating a chocolate dessert board and that’s why I turned to Cémoi, the French chocolate experts.
 Their fine chocolates provide an indulgent tasting experience.

-The other components are up to you.
-I am a fan of adding cheese, nuts and fruit.
+- The other components are up to you.
+I am a fan of adding cheese, nuts, and fruit.
 Plus crackers are a done deal when cheese is involved.

 - Choose your chocolate first.
 Quality chocolates from Cémoi pair beautifully with wines, cheeses, fruit and nuts.
 Challenge your guests to differentiate the flavor profiles in each chocolate and find a complementary food off the chocolate dessert board.
 The Cémoi chocolate bar packaging highlights the subtle nuances in their tasting notes.